Eriten/build-events-handler-plugin/README.md

 No. This plugin is still in development and still need refinement and extensive testing

 2. What are the features you're trying to achieve before rolling out?
-    1. Ability to run groovy script (Only support Groovy and Java core libraries) at each build event
-    2. An option for advanced support of Matrix Job (Running Groovy scripts in the Matrix build and configuration levels separately)
+    1. An option for advanced support of Matrix Job (Running Groovy scripts in the Matrix build and configuration levels separately)
-    3. An option for failing the build if the groovy script returns a non zero status
-    4. Job DSL support
+    2. Job DSL support
-    5. Install Groovy on the node automatically if Groovy is not installed
-    6. This plugin will only be supported for Jenkins v1.645+

 3. What works at the moment?
     * Added an option to Build Wrapper that allows you to record groovy scripts at various build events